 As provided on Origin’s website, here’s a quick snapshot of the benefits/recommendations, followed by the full ingredients list:

-(The ingredient list may change or vary from time to time.
-Origin says to refer to the ingredient list on the product package you receive for the most up to date list of ingredients.)
+*The ingredient list may change or vary from time to time.
+Origin says to refer to the ingredient list on the product package you receive for the most up-to-date list.

 Origins suggests using the Drink Up Intensive Overnight Mask twice a week, or use it as desired if you have drier skin.
 Since it is quite heavy, they recommend applying the mask before bed by gently massaging it into clean skin, and then tissuing off the excess.